adaburrows/adaburrows.github.io/content/docs/math-explorations/real-exponents/index.md

 ## Logarithms

 Logarithms are interesting concept.
-Base ten logarithms let us know what the magnitude of a decimal based number.
+Base ten logarithms let us know the magnitude of a decimal based number.
 A base two logarithm can let us know in which octave a frequency belongs.
 A base two logarithm can also let us know how many digits are needed to represent a number.
 Base two logarithms are found in measurements of entropy.

 Mathematically, logarithms are pretty simple.
 They form a mapping from multiplication to addition: